TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 7/Nehemiah 7.30.md

 ---

-The men of Ramah and Geba, six hundred twenty and one.
+The men of Ramah and Geba, six hundred twenty-one.